um-tech-evolution/soc-int-experiment/README.md

 example configuration, called `example.yaml` in the `configs/` subdirectory.
 You can copy this file and change the values if you'd like to add or run a new configuration.

+The configuration file is in YAML format.
+For the purposes of this project, entries have the format `KEY: VALUE`.
+Whitespace is ignored.
+The simulation code will parse and evaluate configuration values, so you may use previous values in later definitions.
+For an example of this, see the `W_soc` and `W_int` values in the `example.yaml` file.

 ## Running